 Flea Bomb | $100 - $200 |

-Spray for Fleas | $150 - $300 |
+Spray | $150 - $300 |

-Flea Fumigation | $175 - $350 |
+Fumigation | $175 - $350 |

-Heat Treatment for Fleas | $300 - $500 |
+Heat Treatment | $300 - $500 |

 Every part of your home must be vacuumed, including furnishings, carpeting, pet bedding, and any crevices where larvae might be found.
+The flea pest control cost for vacuuming is between $80 and $140.
 The chemicals that kill the adult fleas may not always kill the eggs.
 Vacuuming helps remove the eggs making the treatment more effective.
 After vacuuming, the exterminator chemically treats your home with a pesticide that kills fleas.
 Every part of your home must be treated, including subfloors and basements, to ensure no fleas or flea eggs are missed.
 Flea exterminators offer professional vacuuming services to target fleas.
-The flea pest control cost for vacuuming is between $80 and $140.

-Flea bombs are also called flea foggers.
+The flea pest control cost for bombs is around $100 to $200 for application and clean-up.
 This method is used when the infestation is limited to a single room in the home.
 An aerosol can releases the pesticide into the area, and over several hours, the fleas and their eggs are killed.
 On average, flea bombs take between two to four hours to work, depending on room size.
-The flea pest control cost for bombs is around $100 to $200 for application and clean-up.

-The full treatment takes four to six hours on average from start to finish and costs around $150 to $300 for treating the house with a pesticide.
+The full spray treatment takes four to six hours on average from start to finish and costs around $150 to $300 for treating the house with a pesticide.
 The pest control technician sprays corners, crevices, and other areas suspected of having live bugs or eggs.
 Spraying for fleas is usually ideal for localized treatment areas.

 Flea fumigation refers to using foggers or bombs in multiple rooms throughout the home.
+Flea fumigation and clean-up costs range around $175 to $350.
 Spray applications may also be included with the foggers to confirm all bugs are exterminated.
 Clean-up is needed following fumigation to remove any of the carcasses.
-Flea fumigation and clean-up costs range around $175 to $350.

 Exposure to high heat kills fleas and their larvae and eggs.
+The cost of professional flea removal with heat averages around $300 to $500.
 This method can be used when the infestation is limited to areas such as the bedroom.
 The flea exterminator uses heating devices to increase the room temperature to at least 140 degrees Fahrenheit.
 Heat treatments typically take an hour and require clean-up.
-The cost of professional flea removal with heat averages around $300 to $500.

 Location | Average Cost |